 This course is an in-depth study of the custom handgun.
-The primary focus will be on the construction of a custom 1911 pistol.
-Students will also learn about custom Colt/Ruger single-action revolvers and the various S&W double-action PPC revolvers.
-Topics covered include building competition-level pistols, fitting links, and ramped barrels, throating, ranging, cylinder timing, fitting slides to frames, installing aftermarket accessories, as well as dealing with accuracy and recoil issues.
-Two lectures and two lab hours per week.
+Primary focus will be on the construction of a custom 1911 pistol.
+Students will also learn about custom Colt/Ruger single action revolvers and the various S&W double action ppc revolvers.
+Topics covered include, building competition level pistols, fitting link and ramped barrels, throating, ranging, cylinder timing, fitting slides to frames, installing aftermarket accessories, as well as dealing with accuracy and recoil issues.
+Two lecture and two lab hours per week.

-GUNS 1503 Stock Making I
+GUNS 1503 Stockmaking I